 - The TRIPS Agreement expands international copyright rules to cover rental rights.
 It says that the authors of computer programs and producers of sound recordings must be allowed to prohibit the commercial rental of their works to the general public.

-- An exclusive right also applies to films where commercial rental has also lead to the widespread copying which affects copyright-owners’ potential earnings from their films.
+- An exclusive right also applies to films where commercial rental has also led to widespread copying which affects copyright owners' potential earnings from their films.

 - Performers are also entitled to the right to prevent the unauthorised recording, reproduction and broadcast of live performances (known as bootlegging) for no less than 50 years.